 In addition, for covered shares, the information you report in column (e) of Form 8949 must match what we send to the IRS on Form 1099-B. We aren't required to make certain adjustments that are necessary for your tax return.
 For example, we don't adjust basis for wash sales when the purchase or sale is in another account or for taxes paid on gifts.
 Pay close attention to the IRS instructions for Schedule D and Form 8949.

-A special note about bonds
+A special note about covered shares

 - Log on to your account.